plmcdowe/Cisco-and-Bash/README.md

 >>     - <b>At the next prompt, just send `Ctrl+C`</b>
 >>         - <b>This will dump you into CLI without entering an enable password and choosing 0, saving you time.</b>
 >>       - <b>Enter the commands from the "Initial Config code-block below.</b>
->>         - <b>note: this will put the C8000 into fips mode, set the license level, and upgrade the IOS all in one reload.</b>
+>>         - <b>note: this will put the C8000 into FIPS mode, set the license level, and upgrade the IOS all in one reload.</b>
 >>         - <b>Said another way - <i>this is an important step and will save you from 2 extra reloads!</i></b>
 >> ```bash
 >> en